This story has been updated.

 "Our focus remains on the important work and mission of the University — delivering an exceptional education, supporting our campus community, and advancing our strategic goals, all of which have experienced considerable growth over the last several years under Dr. Allen’s leadership," said Tice in his email.

-A University spokesman previously indicated the school would not commenting on the incident, except that Allen wants to respect and cooperate with the legal process.
+A University spokesman previously indicated the school would not be commenting on the incident, except that Allen wants to respect and cooperate with the legal process.